yariker/xfontgen/README.md

 Get the latest version in [Releases](https://github.com/yariker/xfontgen/releases), unzip it to a folder, and run `xfontgen`.

-Executing the app requires [.NET 7.0 Runtime](https://dotnet.microsoft.com/download/dotnet/7.0) to be installed.

-### Supported platforms
+The app can be run on the following platforms:
 * Windows 10+ (x64)
 * Linux (Debian 10+/Ubuntu 18.04+/Fedora 36+) (x64)
 * macOS 10.15+ (x64)

+Executing the app requires [.NET 7.0 Runtime](https://dotnet.microsoft.com/download/dotnet/7.0) to be installed.

+### Adding bitmap-font texture to your project

+When adding the generated PNG texture to your content pipeline, make sure to set the following properties:
+* Importer – Texture Importer
+* Processor – Font Texture
+* First Character – Should match "Min char"

+The drawing can then be done by regular means of `SpriteBatch.DrawString`.

 ## License